Being hit on a bicycle is devastating, now you need an attorney who really understands how to handle bicycle accidents.

 Partial or total paralysis;

-At Ladah Law, we know how the insurance companies function.
+At Ladah Law, we know how insurance companies function.
 Their bottom line is more important to them than offering you a fair settlement.
 Our job is to present your case in the proper detail to make sure all of your current and future expenses are covered, including both economic and non-economic damages.
 We also make sure your pain and suffering are taken into consideration.

 Who Is Liable?

 Those parties liable in a Las Vegas bicycle accident may include the motor vehicle drivers, a part manufacturer (if the bike or vehicle involved experienced a defect leading to the accident), or any other party who contributed to the crash.
 Notably, our Las Vegas bike accident lawyers see many claims where the driver was to blame for the accident.
 Driver negligence can come in many different forms, but some of the most common examples include:

 Drunk driving or drugged driving;

-Causing a speeding related accident
+Causing a speeding-related accident ;

 Failing to stop or yield, leading to an intersection accident;